 Even if this story were historical narrative rather than parable, and even if Jesus had told it in answer to a question about the afterlife (which, of course, he did not), and even if we ought to understand all of its details literally (which no one says we should), the parable of the rich man and Lazarus still would tell us absolutely nothing about the final destiny of the damned.”
 (Two Views of Hell: A Biblical and Theological Dialogue, p41)

-I, too, echo this overall problem of viewing the parable of the rich man and Lazarus as teaching that hades is a place of eternal conscious torment in fire.
-It seems clear that this is beyond the text of Luke 16, as well as the tenor of Scripture as a whole.
-Instead, as suggested, hades is the neutral realm of the dead, signified by the grave itself.
+I, too, echo this overall problem of viewing the parable of the rich man and Lazarus as teaching that hades is a place of eternal conscious torment in fire – or “hell,” as many might say today.
+It seems clear that this is beyond the scope of Luke 16 – and the full tenor of Scripture as well.
+Instead, as suggested, hades is the realm of the dead, signified by the grave itself.

 I’ll move on to the topic of gehenna in the next post.